UtrechtUniversity/campylobacter-crisprscape/README.md

 In its current state, the workflow:

  1. Identifies CRISPR-Cas loci with [CCTyper](https://github.com/Russel88/CRISPRCasTyper) (version 1.8.0)
+    - this includes extra scripts to collect CRISRP-Cas information and extract sequences from the genome fasta files

  2. Collects all CRISPR spacers and creates clusters of identical spacers using [CD-HIT-EST](https://sites.google.com/view/cd-hit) (version 4.8.1)